CDBS announces the following:

 The final course is an internship with the staff from California Deaf-Blind Services, which begins while they are enrolled in the second graduate seminar and extends into the summer.
 During the internship they have a number of intern hours to complete.
 They do that by traveling with CDBS staff as they provide training and technical assistance.
 Through this rich internship experience, they not only gain additional information related to deaf-blindness and effective educational practices with this population of students, they also observe the talented and experienced CDBS staff provide effective technical assistance to families and educational team members and deliver training in a variety of contexts.
 Through their supported engagement in these activities, they develop skills in providing technical assistance to others.

-To find out more about this innovative partnership, view this article posted on the SF State website.
+To find out more about this innovative partnership, view San Francisco State University's article about the Specialization Program in Deaf-Blindness.

 CDBS LAUNCHES NEW TECHNICAL ASSISTANCE PROCESS